nawabahmadreshi/documentation/pages/marketing-channels/google-video-ads.md

 {% protip title="Optional: Deep Link Data (Advanced)" %}

 You can use this configuration section to specify custom link parameters that will be deep linked into the app after install.
 These could include a coupon code or a page identifier to route the user.
 Visit the [Deep Link Routing]({{base.url}}/getting-started/deep-link-routing) page to learn more.

 {% endprotip %}

+{% protip title="Attribution Windows" %}

+You can specify the attribution windows for your links either at an overall account or per link level.
+Use these windows to accurately measure attribution data for your Branch links.
+Refer to [Changing attribution windows]({{base.url}}/marketing-channels/ad-network-integrations/advanced/#changing-attribution-windows) for instructions.

+{% endprotip %}